kimgr/git-format/README.md

 * `git-format --fixup`, which generates distinct fixup commits, so you can review them before squashing them into the actual commits

-There's some amount of safety built into `git-format` -- it will only let you use the diff mode and the `--dirty` command if you have unstaged changes.
-All others require a clean working tree.
+Be particularly careful when launching `git-format` without arguments, it will reformat your working directory in place without asking.

+All other commands are non-destructive or warn if you have unstaged changes.